-Advantage of Glulam timber
+Advantages of Glulam Timber

-To handle a roof, the minimum diameter of the column should be 9X9 inches and the length should be 10-12 feet.
-In such a situation it is difficult to find a complete piece of wood.
-Therefore glulam timber is useful material.
-Because glulam timber is made by joining many blocks of wood, it is easily available in large to small sizes.
+The minimum diameter of the column to support the roof should be 9X9 inches and 10-12 feet in length.
+So, finding a complete piece of wood is rare.
+Therefore glulam timber is a valuable material for these types of jobs.
+Because glulam timber is made by joining many blocks of wood, it is readily available in large to small sizes.

 Easy To Use

-To increase the durability of our wooden project, it is necessary that we choose the right wood species of glulam.
-That is, we should choose the wood species according to our project.
+Glulam is 2-3 times more durable than steel and concrete.
+To increase the durability of a woodworking project, we must choose a suitable wood species of Glulam.
+That is, we should select the wood species according to our project.